 As we already know, the best place to store your cigars is in a properly maintained humidor.
 However, there are some cigar humidors, like cabinet style humidors, et. al. that are big enough to accommodate entire boxes of cigars.
 One of the most often asked questions about this type of storage is whether the humidity from the humidor will reach the cigars in their factory boxes.

-If the conditions are right, cigars that are kept in their factory boxes will stay fresh up to a month on average, even after opening.
+If the conditions are right, cigar box storage is easy.
+Cigars that are kept in their factory boxes will stay fresh up to a month on average, even after opening.
 By placing the entire box in your humidor the cigars will remain fresh indefinitely, just as they would if you removed the cigars, but it depends on how you plan to store the boxes, too.
-For the purposes of this article, we'll assume you are storing your cigars for the long haul and that your humidor keeps pretty stable "ideal" conditions.
+For the purposes of this article, we’ll assume you are storing your cigars for the long haul and that your humidor keeps pretty stable “ideal” conditions.

 Of course, removing the lid entirely permits the most air flow, and this practice is also quite popular with many cigar smokers who have cabinet type humidors.

 Finally, cardboard boxes are packed tighter than wooden “cabinet” style boxes in which the cigars themselves are also not protected by cello.
 Wooden boxes are also preferred because they’re made from Spanish cedar, thereby augmenting the positive effect Spanish cedar has on aging cigars.